-O 5 ' This ele ement does not apply to my projec t becau ise: No cut slopes over 4 feet high or 4 feet high will exceed 3 feet hor engineered slope protection. foot vertical, and no fill slopes over is no requirement for additional Other Reason / Additional Comm nents: If it do oes apply, describe the steps you w vill take and select the BMPs you w vill use: Additi ional Comments: Check the BMPs you will use: C205 Subsurface Drains C207 Check Dams C120 Temporary & Permanent Seeding C203 Subsulface Dialits C207 CHECK Dailis C204 Pipe Slope Drains C206 Level Spreader C208 Triangular Silt Dike (Geotextile-Encased Check Dam)
+O 5 ' This ele ement does not apply to my projec t becau ise: No cut slopes over 4 feet high or slopes steeper than 2 feet horizontal to 1 foot vertical, and no fill slopes over 4 feet high will exceed 3 feet horizontal to 1 foot vertical.
+Therefore, there is no requirement for additional engineered slope protection.
+Other Reason / Additional Comm nents: If it do oes apply, describe the steps you w vill take and select the BMPs you w vill use: Additi ional Comments: Check the BMPs you will use: C205 Subsurface Drains C207 Check Dams C120 Temporary & Permanent Seeding C203 Subsulface Dialits C207 CHECK Dailis C204 Pipe Slope Drains C206 Level Spreader C208 Triangular Silt Dike (Geotextile-Encased Check Dam)